Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 This natural cleaning approach works well for minor buildup of soap scum and organic matter.
 For metal pipes, pour a kettle of boiling water down the drain first to soften residue.
 Then add 1/2 cup of baking soda directly into the drain opening.

 Follow with 1 cup of white vinegar and immediately cover the drain with a wet cloth.
 The fizzing reaction helps break down organic materials.
-Let it sit for 15-30 minutes, then flush with another kettle of boiling water.
+Let it sit for 15 to 30 minutes, then flush with another kettle of boiling water.
 While gentler than chemical cleaners, this method proves less effective against solid hair clogs and may require multiple treatments.

 Manual Hair Removal